Frequently Asked Questions

 What is the daily schedule?

 The relaxed schedule follows a modified Benedictine model.
-The rhythm of the days is posted on the "Schedule" tab on this site.
+The schedule for the days is posted on the "Rhythm" tab on this site.

 Who can I ask if I have other questions?

 The Leadership Team consists of volunteer lay and clergy leaders who are here to assist you.
 They welcome any inquiry you may have.
-The team for 2022 is shown on the "Leaders" tab on this site.
+Leaders for 2022 are shown on the "Team" tab on this site.